School of Music

 Martina Vasil is Assistant Professor of Music Education and Division Coordinator for the Department of Music Education and Music Therapy.
 She is also the Director of the Music Education Summer Institute at the University of Kentucky, which includes education in Modern Band, Orff Schulwerk, and Dalcroze Eurhythmics.
 She teaches undergraduate courses in general music methods and graduate courses in music education research and popular music education.
 She also supervises student teachers and cooperates with the College of Education to admit music education candidates into the Teacher Education Program.
-Martina has been teaching for 13 years, seven of which were in K–8 general music and 4–8 instrumental music in Pennsylvania.
+Martina has been teaching for 14 years, seven of which were in K–8 general music and 4–8 instrumental music in Pennsylvania.
 She has worked in public charter and parochial schools in rural, suburban, and urban areas.
 She currently teaches pre-school and grades 1–6 at Lexington Montessori School.

 Dr. Vasil is Vice President of the Association for Popular Music Education and serves on the editorial board of The Orff Echo, the national journal of the American Orff-Schulwerk Association (AOSA).
 She is President of the Kentucky Orff-Schulwerk Chapter and is a Planning Committee Member for the Mountain Lake Colloquium for Teachers of General Music Methods.
 She is the faculty advisor for the University of Kentucky CNAfME chapter and the Kentucky Eurhythmics Society.